-The powerful sun hormone Vitamin D benefits are crucial for our health and well being.
-Vitamin D hormone is necessary for every part of our body and every daily function, from sleep to digestion, the health of our teeth and gums to our ability to heal.
+The powerful sun Vitamin D benefits are crucial for our health and well being.
+Vitamin D is necessary for every part of our body and every daily function, from sleep to digestion, the health of our teeth and gums to our ability to heal.
 I would rate oxygen as the most important nutrient for our bodies and Vitamin D a close second.

 It is important to remember that “Vitamin” D is actually a hormone, not a Vitamin.
 It is not something we get from our food unless you are a nocturnal animal like a bat or rat.
 Animals with feathers make Vitamin D in their fur from the sun and when they prune themselves they ingest Vitamin D but the original source was the sun.